gifale95/eeg_encoding/README.md

 # EEG encoding using Deep Neural Networks
 Here we provide the code to reproduce the results of the paper:</br>
 ["Paper title"][paper_link].</br>
-Alessandro T. Gifford, Kshitij Dwivedi, Radoslaw M. Cichy
+Alessandro T. Gifford, Kshitij Dwivedi, Gemma Roig, Radoslaw M. Cichy
 </br>